Conscious Contact Weekend

 It’s looking hopeful that 2019 is the year that HERELESSNESS will be brought to life!
 Chloe is working with several Arts Festivals to develop this new outdoor work that sees bungee-assisted dance mix with the vibrational phenomenon of cymatics.

 Chloe is super excited to announce her collaboration with Hester Phillips as joint event organisers for Conscious Dance Aotearoa, a blissful weekend of dancing open to all.
 Tickets available, 5-8th April 2019, Riverside Community (near Nelson, NZ).

 2018 saw Chloe commissioned to create a new work on NZ inclusive dance company, Touch Compass, creating an aerial performance for their In Motion Matariki event (July) featuring two dancers and a wheelchair.

-Chloe’s new work Out of the Blue has been commissioned by CubaDupa and will premiere at the Wellington festival on the 24th & 25th March before being available for touring through 2018/19.
+Chloe’s new work Out of the Blue was commissioned by CubaDupa and premiered at the Wellington festival on the 24th & 25th March before being available for touring through 2018/19.
 So far the fish have shoaled at In Motion Martiki (Auckland NZ), Green Man Festival and Butetown Carnival (UK) and is due to be part of the Blossom Parade in Hawke’s Bay (NZ).

-Chloe also directed the opening spectacle for Splore music festival 2018 featuring parades, Jacinda Ardern, MC’s, crowd aerobics and a beautiful haere mai.
+Chloe started the year directed the opening spectacle for Splore music festival 2018 featuring parades, Jacinda Ardern, MC’s, crowd aerobics and a beautiful haere mai.

 Chloe started the year in New Zealand, exploring work opportunities and writing funding applications while amongst the familiar kiwi hills.
 Chloe is currently starting developments for a new outdoor work looking to tour 2018….